RocketSoftware/BankDemo/demos/onprem/psqlpac/README.md

 This demonstration shows a simple COBOL CICS "green screen" application accessing VSAM data using EXEC CICS statements where that data is actually stored in a PostreSQL database.
 A Performance and Availability Cluster (PAC) is created containing two Enterprise Server instances.

-The demonstration includes a Python script that helps create the Enterprise Server instances which is:
+The demonstration includes a Python script that helps create the Enterprise Server instances which are:

    - Created in the `BANKPAC1` and `BANKPAC2` subdirectories of this project
    - Created (almost exclusively) using the ESCWA Admin API